 Stage 13 goes to Andorra via the Col de la Perche and the seemingly endless combo of the Col de Puymorens and the Port d’Envalira.
 Julio Jimenez (KAS) takes off solo at the foot of the Perche and his lead goes up and up and he wins the stage by over eight minutes and closes in on Bahamontes for the mountains competition.
 Behind Anquetil and Poulidor trade soft attacks but the two big climbs are hard to exploit, the gradual gradients suit sitting on a wheel.
 Groussard is still in yellow with his Pelforth team mate Anglade now up to third overall.

 Stage 15 goes back into the Pyrenees with the Portet d’Aspet, the Col des Ares and the Col du Portillon before a descent to the finish in Luchon.
 After a calm start there’s a flurry of attacks with Bahamontes and Julio Jimenez duelling for the mountains points.
 More riders launch moves to win the stage with Tom Simpson and Francisco Gabica (KAS) looking strong.
 Only for Poulidor to burst out of the peloton on the Portillon, ride straight past Simpson and Gabica, and take the stage by 1m43s on the peloton with Anquetil and Groussard, with Bahamontes a few seconds behind having struggled on the descent.
-With the attack and the time bonus Poulidor is up 2m43 and the misery of the previous day is wiped out.
+With the attack and the time bonus Poulidor is up 2m43, the misery of the previous day erased.

 Stage 16 and more Pyrenees, 197km and the Peyresourde, Aspin, Tourmalet, Soulor and Aubisque.
 On roads lined with people and reports of the densest crowds ever Jimenez and Bahamontes take off again out of Luchon and battle for the mountains competition.
 Jimenez is dropped and fights back but Bahamontes is the superior climber and out on the road is the virtual yellow jersey.
 He clears the Soulor solo and wins the stage.
 Groussard stays in yellow but Bahamontes is now just 35 seconds behind only the Pyrenees are done and Bahamontes has run out of road.
 Anquetil is at 1m26s, Poulidor at 1m36s.